 Collect and analyze the technical literature, and codify it into specific time correlation and synchronization methods that can be analyzed and compared, in preparation for developing CCSDS Green, Blue, and Magenta Books.
 As part of this, the requirements for time correlation and synchronization for emerging mission domains/enterprises will be determined and reviewed with other CCSDS stakeholders.

 Produce a Green Book describing suitable operational domains, applications, and methods used for time correlateion and synchronization.
 Applications include maneuvers, coordination of scientific observations, ranging, docking or other robotic collaboration, and scheduling of communications links or other activities.
 The book will describe methods for time correlation and synchronization, including those for near Earth, cislunar, and deep space regimes.
 The book will separately address application domains in which a Global Navigation Satellite Service (GNSS) is or is not available.
-A multitude of time transfer, correlation, and synchronization methods will be described, including those involving ranging methods (telemetry ranging, PN ranging, and GMSK+PN ranging), one way data delay coupled with trajectory data, two-way range signaling similar to that used by the Tracking and Data Relay Satellite System (TDRSS)), the use of local aera time zones (e.g., rovers and orbiters around Mars), and methods using or not using explicit time code format representations in the signaling.
+A multitude of time transfer, correlation, and synchronization methods will be described, including those involving ranging methods (telemetry ranging, PN ranging, and GMSK+PN ranging), one way data delay coupled with trajectory data, two-way range signaling similar to that used by the Tracking and Data Relay Satellite System (TDRSS)), the use of local area time zones (e.g., rovers and orbiters around Mars), and methods using or not using explicit time code format representations in the signaling.
 The Green Book will also discuss the roles of clocks, frequency standards, and topics such as X-Ray Pulsars as frequency sources for timekeeping.
 Error sources will be identified, including limitations in orbit knowledge, calibration, and time tags.

-Produce Blue Book describing protocols for time correlation and for time synchronization.
+Produce a Blue Book describing protocols for time correlation.
 The Blue Book will define the signaling of time correlation data (signaling containing time code formats) or time-bearing signals (telemetry/PN/GMSK+PN ranging) needed to accomplish time correlation.

-It will define protocols for time synchronization that are suitable for use in traditional single space link deployments as well as in Solar System Internet (SSI) deployments using DTN or IP protocols.
+Produce a Blue Book describing protocols for time synchronization.
+The Blue Book will define protocols for time synchronization that are suitable for use in traditional single space link deployments (ABA) as well as in Solar System Internet (SSI) deployments using DTN or IP protocols.
+The following assumptions are relevant for this:

+TS assumes a network communication model.

+TS assumes disparate clocks are inherently inaccurate.

+TS assumes minimal clock capability is that of a crystal oscillator (CXO)

+TS assumes that communication is discontinuous and communication paths are diverse

+TS assumes that timing devices at each end of the communication pipe may be moving

+TS assumes that communications transfer functions are subject to relativistic effects

+Light travel time

+Shapiro effect

+Time dilation due to gravitational potential

+TS assumes that there is a potential for disruption that must be managed in flight, and that a representation of operational state should be available when applying time synchronization in a vehicle.

 Produce a Magenta Book that defines recommended procedures for using these normative approaches, in space and on the ground, to produce the desired outcomes for cross supported mission and multi-mission time management.